A robust and stable hybrid neural network/finite element method for 2D flows that generalizes to different geometries: Deep neural network multigrid method

 \section{Deep neural network multigrid method}

 Given a numerical solver, e.g. as described above, the DNN-MG method uses a hierarchy of meshes $\Omega_h^0, \dots, \Omega_h^{L+J}$ that are obtained by successive refinement of the base mesh $\Omega_h^0$.
 We call $L\in \N_0$ the coarse level, $J \in \N$ the jump level and $L+J$ the fine level.
 On each level $l=0,\dots,L+J$ we define finite element spaces $\vec{V}_h^l$ and $\vec{L}_h^l$ as introduced in \cref{sec:discretization}.
 We can then use the numerical solver to cheaply compute a coarse solution on level $L$.
-The deep neural network is then used to refine it to a fine level $L+J$, which then feeds back to the coarse scales through the right hand side of \eqref{eq:nonlinearshort} during the time stepping.
+The deep neural network is then used to refine it to a fine level $L+J$, which then feeds back to the coarse scales through the right hand side of \eqref{eq:nonlinearshort} during the time-stepping.

 The coupling of the numerical solver and neural network are described in \cref{alg:dnnmg}.
-When time-stepping with DNN-MG, we maintain a solution $\nnsol{\vec{x}}_n^{L+J}$ on the fine level $L+J$ (\cref{alg:init}).
-As this is the ground truth that should steer the simulation, we evaluate the right hand side $\vec{b}_n^{L+J}$ on the fine level (\cref{alg:rhs}).
-Afterwards, the $L_2$-projection $\mathcal{R}: L_h^{L+J} \times V_h^{L+J} \to L_h^{L} \times V_h^{L}$ is used to restrict $\vec{b}_n^{L+J}$ to the coarse level (\cref{alg:restrictrhs}), where we solve numerically (\cref{alg:coarsesolve}).
-Then, the prolongation $\mathcal{P}:L_h^{L} \times V_h^{L} \to \mathcal{R}: L_h^{L+J} \times V_h^{L+J} $ transfers the solution $\vec{x}_n^L$ back to the fine level through interpolation (\cref{alg:prolong}).
-The residual of this provisional solution $\intsol{\vec{x}}_n^{L+J}$ (\cref{alg:residual}) serves as one of the inputs to the neural network that predicts a defect $\nnsol{\vec{d}}_n^{L+J}$ (\cref{alg:predict}).
-The defect is finally added to the interpolated result to correct the solution for the current step (\cref{alg:correction}).
+When time-stepping with DNN-MG, we maintain a solution $\nnsol{\vec{x}}_n^{L+J}$ on the fine level $L+J$ (Line~\ref{alg:init}).
+As this is the ground truth that should steer the simulation, we evaluate the right hand side $\vec{b}_n^{L+J}$ on the fine level (Line~\ref{alg:rhs}).
+Afterward, the $L_2$-projection $\mathcal{R}: L_h^{L+J} \times V_h^{L+J} \to L_h^{L} \times V_h^{L}$ is used to restrict $\vec{b}_n^{L+J}$ to the coarse level (Line~\ref{alg:restrictrhs}), where we solve numerically (Line~\ref{alg:coarsesolve}).
+Then, the prolongation $\mathcal{P}:L_h^{L} \times V_h^{L} \to \mathcal{R}: L_h^{L+J} \times V_h^{L+J} $ transfers the solution $\vec{x}_n^L$ back to the fine level through interpolation (Line~\ref{alg:prolong}).
+The residual of this provisional solution $\intsol{\vec{x}}_n^{L+J}$ (Line~\ref{alg:residual}) serves as one of the inputs to the neural network that predicts a defect $\nnsol{\vec{d}}_n^{L+J}$ (Line~\ref{alg:predict}).
+The defect is finally added to the interpolated result to correct the solution for the current step (Line~\ref{alg:correction}).

 The neural network operates on local patches $P^M \subset \Omega^{L+J}_h$, a collection of cells $K \in \Omega^{L+J}_h$.
 The patch size $0 \leq M < L+J$ determines how many levels of refined cells are combined while keeping the degrees of freedom from the fine level.
 This is illustrated in \cref{fig:patches}, where $P^0$ corresponds to a cell of the fine mesh, while $P^J$ corresponds to a cell of the coarse mesh.
 Each patch consisting of quadratic quadrilaterals thus contains